leyaoliatan/Geocoding-and-Visualizing-covid-cases-Shanghai-2022spring/README.md

 # Shanghai_covid_2022spring

-Data Visualization  of the new covid wave of Shanghai in 2022 spring with the public infection data
+Data Visualization  of the official published data of covid cases in Shanghai.

 -----------

-Take files with 0404 in the names, which are the data of the new-wave infecting on 04/04/2022, as examples:
+Files with 0404 in the names are the data related to the covid cases on 04/04/2022.
+For example:

 - `shanghai0404.txt` is the downloaded original code of public notice from [Wechat article of Shanghai Official](https://mp.weixin.qq.com/s/MkKsQkgvUWbwj8z9jG_Zng) on 04/04/2022.
 - `shanghai2022_04_04.csv` includes the locations, formatted locations, latitudes and longitudes of the published addresses of infected persons (approximate addresses) on 04/04/2022.
 The data form is shown as the following: